kalimawiki/blog-writing/content/posts/the-growing-appeal-of-vietnam-for-pharmaceutical-investments:-key-drivers-and-opportunities-2025-11-14.md

 ### Competitive Market Landscape

-Vietnam’s pharmaceutical sector is growing more competitive as domestic firms enhance capacities and multinational corporations increase presence.
+Vietnam’s pharmaceutical sector is growing more competitive as domestic firms enhance capacities and multinational corporations increase their presence.
 This dynamic landscape requires investors to be innovative, agile, and cost-efficient.

 Companies must differentiate through product quality, innovation, market access, and customer engagement.
 Building strong distribution networks and brand trust also plays a critical role in navigating this competition successfully.